puppetlabs/puppetlabs-kubernetes/REFERENCE.md

 Data type: `Optional[String]`

 The repos to install from the Docker APT url.
-Defaults to main
+Defaults to stable

 Default value: `$kubernetes::docker_apt_repos`